Rain in several provinces today

-The Met Department says several spells of showers will occur in the Western, North-western, Sabaragamuwa, Central and Southern provinces today.
+Several spells of showers will occur in the Western, Sabaragamuwa, Central, Southern and North-western provinces, says the Department of Meteorology.

-Showers or thundershowers may occur at a few places in the Eastern and Uva provinces and in the Mullaitivu, Kilinochchi, Vavuniya and Anuradhapura districts in the evening or night.
+Showers or thundershowers may occur at several places in the Uva and Eastern provinces in the evening or night.

+The wind speed can increase up to 40 kmph at times over the island, particularly in the western slopes of the Central hills and in the Northern, North-central, North-western provinces and in Hambantota district.

 The public is requested to take adequate precautions to minimize damages caused by lightning and localized strong winds during thundershowers.

-Showers or thundershowers may occur at a few places in the Eastern and Uva provinces and in the Mullaitivu, Kilinochchi, Vavuniya and Anuradhapura districts in the evening or night.
+Showers or thundershowers may occur at several places in the Uva and Eastern provinces in the evening or night.

+The wind speed can increase up to 40 kmph at times over the island, particularly in the western slopes of the Central hills and in the Northern, North-central, North-western provinces and in Hambantota district.

 The public is requested to take adequate precautions to minimize damages caused by lightning and localized strong winds during thundershowers.